msschwartz21/germband-extension/README.rst

 Matlab
 ^^^^^^^
-The optical flow algorithm which gbeflow relies on is written in Matlab `(Vig et al. 2016)`__.
+The optical flow algorithm which gbeflow relies on is written in Matlab `(Vig et al. 2016) <vig_>`_.
 For more information on optical flow and the algorithm, checkout :ref:`opticalflow`.
 For the purposes of installation and setup, all you need to know is that you need a local installation of Matlab on your computer to run steps involving the optical flow algorithm. gbeflow was developed using Matlab 2017b, but there are not any dependences known to this specific version.
 We will run Matlab scripts out of python so no Matlab knowledge is required.
 However, Matlab is currently only compatible with Python 3.6, so we will need to set up an environment to specifically run 3.6.
 Once we have the correct environment set up, we will install a matlab engine for python.

 .. _vig: https://www.sciencedirect.com/science/article/pii/S0006349516300339?via%3Dihub

-__ vig_

 Setup
 --------------